docsforadobe/after-effects-scripting-guide/docs/propertybase.rst

 **Description**

-Moves this property to a new position in its parent property group.This method is valid only for children of indexed groups; if it is not, or if the index value is not valid, the method generates an exception and displays an error.
+Moves this property to a new position in its parent property group.
+This method is valid only for children of indexed groups; if it is not, or if the index value is not valid, the method generates an exception and displays an error.
 (An indexed group has the type ``PropertyType.INDEXED_GROUP``; see :ref:`PropertyBase.propertyType`.)

 .. warning::
    Using this method invalidates existing references to other children in the same indexed group.
 For example, if you have three effects on a layer, each effect assigned to a different variable, moving one of the effectsinvalidates the references for all of these variables.
 You will need to reassign them.